Poster in Bucharest from LGBT rights group Accept | Sian Norris

 The timing of this referendum provided a government under attack from anti-corruption protests with a chance to deflect attention from their own problems.
 By allowing the referendum, MozaiQ argued, “the political class has shown that it is disconnected from the daily realities” of Romanian people.

-Since the launch of the Citizens’ Initiative, the Coalition for the Family has had support from the US-based Liberty Counsel and Alliance Defending Freedom (designated as anti-LGBT hate groups by the Southern Poverty Law Center).
+Since the launch of the Citizens’ Initiative, the Coalition for the Family has had support from the US-based Liberty Counsel and Alliance Defending Freedom (both have been designated anti-LGBT hate groups by the Southern Poverty Law Center).

-Liberty Counsel submitted a grossly homophobic amicus briefing on the supposed dangers of equal marriage – and supported a Romanian tour by Kim Davis, a US clerk briefly jailed for refusing to officiate same-sex marriages.
+Liberty Counsel submitted a grossly homophobic amicus briefing on the supposed dangers of equal marriage – and supported a Romanian tour by Kim Davis, a US clerk briefly jailed for refusing to issue same-sex marriage licences.

-Speaking to Teodora Ion-Rotaru from LGBT rights group ACCEPT last year, she expressed resigned anger at how these groups “have no business” interfering in Romania.
-“Having failed to stop equal marriage from being introduced in the US, she said, “they come to countries that are a lot more vulnerable.”
+When I spoke to Teodora Ion-Rotaru from LGBT rights group Accept last year, she expressed resigned anger at how these groups “have no business” interfering in Romania.
+“Having failed to stop equal marriage from being introduced in the US,” she said, “they come to countries that are a lot more vulnerable.”

-Viski echoed this sentiment, saying “these organisations see Eastern Europe as fertile ground to spread their anti-LGBT ideas.”
+Echoing this sentiment, Viski said: “These organisations see eastern Europe as fertile ground to spread their anti-LGBT ideas.”

 It also suggests that the influence of the Orthodox Church – whose Patriarch urged Christians to go and vote on Sunday – has been overestimated.